Archipelago: Etymology

+The word archipelago is derived from the Italian arcipelago, used as a proper name for the Aegean Sea, itself perhaps a deformation of the Greek Αιγαίον Πέλαγος.
+Later, usage shifted to refer to the Aegean Islands (since the sea has a large number of islands).
+The erudite paretymology, deriving the word from Ancient Greek ἄρχι- (arkhi-, "chief") and πέλαγος (pélagos, "sea"), proposed by Buondelmonti, can still be found.

 Geographic types

-Archipelagos may be found isolated in large amounts of water or neighbouring a large land mass.
+Archipelagos may be found isolated in large amounts of water or neighboring a large land mass.
 For example, Scotland has more than 700 islands surrounding its mainland, which form an archipelago.

-Archipelagos are often volcanic, forming along island arcs generated by subduction zones or hotspots, but may also be the result of erosion, deposition, and land elevation.
 Depending on their geological origin, islands forming archipelagos can be referred to as oceanic islands, continental fragments, or continental islands.

 Oceanic islands

-Oceanic islands are mainly of volcanic origin, and widely separated from any adjacent continent.
+Oceanic islands are formed by volcanoes erupting from the ocean floor.
 The Hawaiian Islands and Galapagos Islands in the Pacific, and Mascarene Islands in the south Indian Ocean are examples.

 Continental fragments

-Continental fragments correspond to land masses that have separated from a continental mass due to tectonic displacement.
-The Farallon Islands off the coast of California are an example.
+Continental fragments are islands that were once part of a continent, and became separated due to natural disasters.
+The fragments may also be formed by moving glaciers which cut out land, which then fills with water.
+The Farallon Islands off the coast of California are examples of continental islands.

-Continental archipelagos
+Continental Islands

-Sets of islands formed close to the coast of a continent are considered continental archipelagos when they form part of the same continental shelf, when those islands are above-water extensions of the shelf.
+Continental islands are islands that were once part of a continent and still sit on the continental shelf, which is the edge of a continent that lies under the ocean.
 The islands of the Inside Passage off the coast of British Columbia and the Canadian Arctic Archipelago are examples.

 Artificial archipelagos

 Artificial archipelagos have been created in various countries for different purposes.
-Palm Islands and The World Islands off Dubai were or are being created for leisure and tourism purposes.
+Palm Islands and The World Islands in Dubai were or are being created for leisure and tourism purposes.
 Marker Wadden in the Netherlands is being built as a conservation area for birds and other wildlife.